:

 COMPETITION SPONSORSHIP

-The 2025 Days of Giving competition is proudly sponsored by Brother Charles B. Upshaw III, Richmond '74.
-Brother Upshaw will fund a chapter leadership fund for the eight chapters that win in their divisions in the amount of $2,000 each.
+The 2026 Day of Giving competition is proudly sponsored by the Phi Delta Theta Foundation Board of Trustees.
+The Foundation will fund a chapter leadership fund for the eight chapters that win in their divisions in the amount of $2,000 each.

 Brothers who joined the Chapter Grand this year have funded the other eight chapter leadership funds that will be awarded throughout the competition.
 These brothers have made these funds available through legacy plans with Phi Delta Theta.
 You can join the Living Bond Society by creating your own legacy plan with the Phi Delta Theta Foundation.
 This support ensures students have access to critical leadership programming in perpetuity.